 nearForm completely redesigned the system, especially the database and the functionality for managing user accounts.
 Under guidance from nearForm architects, Condé Nast chose to make the switch from Ruby on Rails to Node.js. nearForm’s developers took the existing database and rewrote the API so that it replicated the existing functionality.
 This helped to make the handover as smooth as possible.

 The structure of the project followed ‘the nearForm way’.
-This combines the expertise of strong developers, the advantages of open source software tools like Seneca, and a strong understanding of customer requirements to deliver above and beyond expectations.
+This combines the expertise of strong developers, the advantages of open source software tools, and a strong understanding of customer requirements to deliver above and beyond expectations.
 The nearForm team worked closely with the builders of the previous system and organised a weekly demo for the Condé Nast team, so the client was always up to speed with the changes to the system.
 The demos also made it easy to identify deviations to the client’s system and remedy them straight away.

 The project team achieved the goal of 100% uptime during the system build, with no disruption to user experience. nearForm was ready to press the red button on the new system a week ahead of schedule.
 The previous system was switched off and the new system went live with full user functionality from the moment it launched.